hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## This Pattern Is Not New

-When calculators replaced mental math, we didn’t just lose arithmetic.
+When calculators replaced mental math, we did it for a good reason: to free the mind for higher-level mathematics.
+But in the process, we didn’t just lose arithmetic.
 We lost number sense.
 We lost estimation.
-We lost the feeling that an answer was wrong.

-AI is repeating this pattern —
+We lost the gut-feeling that an answer was simply wrong, the biological alarm that should have been triggered by our ACC..
+AI is repeating this pattern—faster, broader, and earlier in development

-faster, broader, and earlier in development.
+AI is repeating this pattern  faster, broader, and earlier in development.

 ---